spacepy/dbprocessing/README.txt

 clear processing in logging

 (Main Loop)
-Build "import me" from incoming foreach file in "import me":
+Build "import me" from incoming (queue) foreach file in "import me":
     figure product
     add to DB
     move to final resting place
-    append to "find children"
+    append to "find children" (queue)
 (inner loop)
-foreach in "find children":
+foreach in "find children": (queue)
     figure possible children:
         is that child build-able?
             no - move to next child
             yes:
-                make the child on disk (in /tmp) add to db, including filefile and filecode links move to final resting
+                make the child on disk (in /tmp) add child to db, including filefile and filecode links move child to final resting
-                append to "find children"
+                append child of child to "find children" (queue)

 Important Files: